BCHM 510. Fundamentals of Human Biochemistry. 2.5 Units.

 BCHM 605.
 Seminar in Stem Cells and Cancer.
 1 Unit.

-In-depth seminar course in journal club format.
-Discussion of contemporary primary literature and exploration of stem cell biology as it relates to cancer.
-Presentation, critique, and discussion of papers students read from the primary literature.
-Introduces students to important concepts in the cancer field, increases understanding of stem cell biology, teaches students to critically evaluate scientific literature, and provides exposure to cutting-edge research techniques.
+Discussion of contemporary primary literature and exploration of stem cell biology related to cancer.
+Introduction to concepts in the cancer field, stem cell biology, critical evaluation of scientific literature, and cutting-edge research techniques.

 Prerequisite: IBGS 511, IBGS 512, IBGS 522, IBGS 523.